-Dutch Heritage Mo onth (Ontario) Every year since 1987, Québec has celebrated and promoted initiatives that encourage exchanges between generations.
-Coordinated by 19 - 25 Québec Intergenerational Week Intergénérations Québec, Québec Intergenerational Week is a unique opportunity to highlight and promote intergenerational activities in Québec.
-[Québec] 20 - 26 Anti-Racism Awareness Week Anti-Racism Awareness Week is a chance for British Columbians to celebrate and learn about the province's diverse culture, reflect on biases, and stand together against racism.
+18 - 24 Québec Intergenerational Week Every year since 1987, Québec has celebrated and promoted initiatives that encourage exchanges between generations.
+Coordinated by Intergénérations Québec, Québec Intergenerational Week is a unique opportunity to highlight and promote intergenerational activities in Québec.
+(Québec) 25 - 31 National AccessAbility Week A week to celebrate the valuable contributions and accomplishments of Canadians with disabilities and to recognize the need to promote a culture of inclusion to combat the ongoing discrimination against persons with disabilities.
+(Canada) 26 - 30 Anti-Racism Awareness Week Anti-Racism Awareness Week is a chance for British Columbians to celebrate and learn about the province's diverse culture, reflect on biases, and stand together against racism.
 The dates were chosen due to the proximity to the anniversaries of the Komagata Maru and the murder of George Floyd, and Asian Heritage Month.
-(British Columbia) 26 - June 1 National AccessAbility Week A week to celebrate the valuable contributions and accomplishments of Canadians with disabilities and to recognize the need to promote a culture of inclusion to combat the ongoing discrimination against persons with disabilities.
-(Canada) 1 Beltane / May Eve / May Day Bettane celebrates love, lust. sexuality, sensuality, and the burgeoning life force.
+(British Columbia) 1 Beltane / May Eve / May Day Beltane celebrates love, lust, sexuality, sensuality, and the burgeoning life force.
 This is when plants are growing and animals have given birth.
-It takes its name from the Celtic God Bet, who unites with the Earth Goddess on this day, It was a midsummer fertility festival in Celtic paganism.
-It is a time to celebrate the season's warmth, romance, and includgence.
-(Paganism/Wiczal/Druid) 2 Holy Thursday (Orthodox / Eastern) Falling on the Thursday before Pascha, Holy Thursday commemorates the Last Supper of Jesus Christ.
-(Orthodox Christianity) 3 World Press Freedom Day A designated day to remind governments of the need to respect their commitment to freedom of the press and a day of reflection among media professionals about issues of press freedom and professional ethics.
+It takes its name from the Celtic God Bel, who unites with the Earth Goddess on this day.
+It was a midsummer fertility festival in Celtic paganism.
+It is a time to celebrate the season's warmth, romance, and indulgence.
+(Paganism/Wicca/Druid) 3 World Press Freedom Day A designated day to remind governments of the need to respect their commitment to freedom of the press and a day of reflection among media professionals about issues of press freedom and professional ethics.
 (International) 5 Dutch Heritage Day Dutch Heritage Day is a time to honour the sacrifices made by past members of the Canadian armed forces in the liberation of the Netherlands during the Second World War.
 It is also an opportunity to celebrate the many contributions that generations of Dutch Canadians have made-and continue to make-to this country we all know and love.
 (Canada) 5 South Asian Arrival Day South Asian Arrival Day and South Asian Heritage Month recognize the presence of South Asian people in Ontario, celebrates their heritage, and commemorates their arrival from the Indian subcontinent to the Americas beginning on May 5, 1838.
-(Ontario) 5 Red Dress Day Red Dress Day, also known as the National Day of Awareness for Missing and Murdered Indigenous Women and Girls and Two-Spirit People, is observed on May 5th.
-The day honours and brings awareness to the thousands of Indigenous women, girls and two-spirit people who have been subject to disproportionate violence in Canada.
-Red Dress Day was inspired by Métis artist Jaime Black's REDress Project installation, in which she hung empty, red dresses to represent the missing and murdered women.
-Red dresses have become symbolic of the crisis as a result of her installation.
-(Canada) 5 Easter / Pascha (Orthodox / Eastern) One of the holiest days in the Christian (Eastern) calendar.
-Easter commemorates the resurrection of Jesus from death, three days after his crucifixion.
-(Orthodox Christianity) 5 (sundown) - 6 Yom HaShoah Yom HaShoah (Holocaust Remembrance Day) is an international day of commemoration, started in Israel, on which the six million Jews murdered in the Holocaust are memorialized.
-(Judaism / international) 9 Feast of the Ascension This day commemorates the Ascension of Jesus into heaven on the fortieth day after Easter.
-(Christianity)
+(Ontario)